 All of those enabling layers and APIs are consciously controlled by the platform provider, and they keep changing things.
 We're post-Netscape and post-PageRank - we left behind a monolithic intersection model, the web, and a near-monolithic way to find things in web search, and now we have many models and no stabilization around new ones.
 Apple and Google keep making decisions, enabling or disabling options and capabilities and creating or removing opportunities.
 This was also true of Windows or Mac for Windows or Mac applications (as competitors to Office complained) but in practice it wasn't the case on the desktop internet, because most of what mattered was happening inside the browser and not touching the OS, and the browsers themselves weren't making these kinds of moves.

 The crucial change is that Netscape or Internet Explorer did not shape which websites you visited (though toolbars tried to) and they didn't do things that changed how user acquisition or retention worked online.
-Apple and Google do that all the time, both consciously and unconsciously - it's inherent in what an actual operation system means.
+Apple and Google do that all the time, both consciously and unconsciously - it's inherent in what an actual operating system means.
 Some of this is simple evolution, and often collaborative - the emergence of deep links is a good example of this.
 But some of it isn't.

 Hence, at both IO and WWDC this summer we saw moves from Apple and Google to create their own real-estate around the home screen.
 The 'swipe left from home' screen gains more and more capabilities, all totally under the platform owner's control.
 A lot of this happens to be about attempts at basic 'AI' - to watch the user in different ways and suggest something useful - but the broader point is that this is Apple's screen or Google's screen, and another content provider gets there only if Apple or Google want (and if they implement the indexing APIs that Apple and Google require).
 This will get bigger.